 Mohs Reconstruction is a procedure to reconstruct the face after a defect is created in the face by Mohs surgery.
-Mohs surgery is an advanced technique by specially trained dermatologic surgeons who use this to removed skin cancer.
+Mohs surgery is an advanced technique by specially trained dermatologic surgeons who use this to remove skin cancer.
 Skin cancer has the highest propensity of being on the face, and most commonly the nose.

 Dr. Shah expertly reconstructs the face depending on the size of the defect.
-Some patients may have procedures which require one stage to reconstruct while others may require multiple stages.
+Some patients may have procedures that require one stage to reconstruct while others may require multiple stages.
 Dr. Shah’s emphasis in reconstruction is to allow for functional and aesthetic reconstruction of the area.

 Examples of Defects Repaired by Dr. Shah